The 20 Best Sega Genesis Beat ‘Em Up Games

 • Release Year: 1995

-Why It’s Worth Playing: It’s one of the most faithful arcade ports on the Genesis, capturing the raw energy and brutality of the original.
-Whether you're blasting gangsters or pummeling bosses, The Punisher is pure, cathartic chaos—exactly what a vigilante beat 'em up should be.
+Why It’s Worth Playing: The Punisher is one of the most mature and action-packed brawlers on the system.
+The weapon-based combat and environmental interactions give it a unique flavor that sets it apart from the competition.
+Whether you're blasting gangsters or pummeling bosses, The Punisher is pure, hard-hitting chaos—exactly what a vigilante beat 'em up should be.

 Final Thoughts